- Future Students

 - About Us

-The University of North Texas College of Engineering received a $300,000 grant from the Hoblitzelle Foundation to build upon the Department of Biomedical Engineering’s research and teaching.
+The Department of Biomedical Engineering received a $300,000 grant from the Hoblitzelle Foundation to build upon its research and teaching.

 “The goals and objectives of our biomedical laboratories directly relate to the Hoblitzelle Foundation’s passion for supporting the educational, scientific and medical needs of North Texans,” said College of Engineering Dean Costas Tsatsoulis.
 “Providing world-class instrumentation will transform the educational experiences of more than 200 Biomedical Engineering students in addition to cultivating research and innovations vital to discovering solutions for a variety of diseases on a regional, state and national scale.”